crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 1. You will need to run your classifier from last week on 1.5 million unlabeled articles, and pull out the articles that it thinks are gun-related.
 2. You will create a task on [Crowdflower](http://www.crowdflower.com/) to have workers assess your predictions.
 You will use this to recalculate your classifier's accuracy.

 ###Part 1: Taking shots in the dark

 For this part, you will use your classifier from last week to make predictions about never-before-seen data.
 You will need to make some changes to the code you wrote last week.
 There are some engineering details that you need to get right in order for everything to run smoothly, so read the instructions carefully and follow them closely.

 1. First, ssh into your account on biglab.
 You will almost definitely crash your laptop if you try to work locally, unless you have a $!@#-ton of RAM, so now is as good a time as any to learn how to read, write, and run code from the command line!
 Bonus, we already have the data on biglab for you, so you don't need to download it.
-It is in the directory <code>/blah/blah/blah</code>.
+It is in the directory <code>/home1/n/nets213/data/</code>.
 You can look at the files in a directory by typing <code>ls</code> (for "list").
 E.g.

 	<pre><code>$ ssh epavlick@biglab.seas.upenn.edu
 	epavlick@biglab.seas.upenn.edu's password:
 	SEAS SuSE Linux 13.1
-	epavlick@big05:~> ls blah/blah/blah
+	epavlick@big05:~> ls /home1/n/nets213/data
-	data/training-data:
-	articles.txt

-	data/unlabelled-data:
-	articles.txt	urls.txt</code></pre>
+	training-data unlabelled-data</code></pre>

 	You should see two directories, one containing your training data (this is the same as last week) and one containing unlabelled data.
 The unlabelled data is in two parallel files: <code>articles.txt</code> contains the text of the articles that you will use for the classifier. <code>urls.txt</code> contains the urls from which this text came; you will use these in Part 2 of the assignment.